Top fitness smartwatches and trackers in 2025: Track health, activity, and more

 Reasons to avoid

-Compared to the original Sense, which struck a delicate balance between fitness and smartwatch tools, the Fitbit Sense 2 leans more onto the fitness side of the smartwatch spectrum.
-That's why we have the Pixel Watch 2 listed above it.
-But the Sense 2 is lighter and more affordable, works for iOS and Android users, and will last more reliably for days instead of hours.
+Resembling the original Sense, which struck a delicate balance between fitness and smartwatch tools, the Fitbit Sense 2 tips more toward the fitness side of the smartwatch spectrum.
+That's why we have the Pixel Watch 4 listed above it.
+Nevertheless, the Fitbit Sense 2 could be your top choice.
+It works with Android and iOS users and can last for days rather than hours.

-Our Fitbit Sense 2 reviewer noted that despite the "baffling" cutbacks in smart features, he appreciated the new and improved interface that's a light version of Wear OS, with a new physical button for selecting widgets that's so much more reliable than last gen's capacitive touch button.
-The AMOLED display remains bright and readable, too.
+Our Fitbit Sense 2 reviewer noted that despite the "baffling" cutbacks in smart features, he valued the improved interface, a light version of Wear OS.
+The new physical button for selecting widgets is more reliable than the capacitive touch button of the last generation.
+The AMOLED display remains bright and readable as well.

 Best all-around alternative